UKCloud/documentation/articles/portal/ptl-how-setup-2fa.md

     For more detailed instructions, see the [*Getting Started Guide for the UKCloud Portal*](ptl-gs.md).

 2. Install an authenticator app if you don't already have one which is compatible with the UKCloud Portal.
 We've tested 2FA with Google Authenticator, which is a smart phone app, and Authy, which is available as a smart phone app, desktop app or Chrome plug-in.
 Other authenticator apps may also be compatible but have not been tested.
-Once you've installed the authenticator app, scan the QR code or copy the seed.
+Once you've installed the authenticator app, scan the QR code or copy the security key.

     This is a one-off set up and does not need to be repeated as part of the normal Portal log-in process.